bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-keycloak.md

 Kindly **save** the changes.

-we will also need to remove the **KC_HOSTNAME** value:
+Remove the **KC_HOSTNAME** value:

 ```bash
 sed -i "s/KC_HOSTNAME=.*/KC_HOSTNAME=/" .env
 ```

-If you have followed the guide **Greenlight with Keycloak** and already set Keycloak and integrated it with Greenlight, you’d have to comment out the OpenID client configuration for Keycloak:
+If you have followed the guide **Greenlight with Keycloak** and already set Keycloak and integrated it with Greenlight, you have to comment out the OpenID client configuration for Keycloak:

-For that please run:
+For that, please run:

 ```bash
 sed -i "/^OPENID_CONNECT.*/s/OPENID/#OPENID/g" data/greenlight/.env
 ```

-Now we will restart Greenlight:
+Then, restart Greenlight:

 ```bash
 sudo docker compose up -d
 sudo docker compose restart nginx
 ```

-You can remove any data related to keycloak containers such as the docker image, certificates, etc…
+You can remove any data related to the Keycloak containers such as the docker image, certificates, etc.

-At this point you should have Greenlight services up and running without Keycloak.
+At this point, you should have Greenlight services up and running without Keycloak.

 You can verify that by running: